shafiq-sid/fetch-assessment-solution/README.md

 python -m venv <your-virtual-env-name>
 cd <your-virtual-env-name>
 ```
-- Now we have to activate virtual environment you can use the appropriate command from the table:
+- Now we have to activate virtual environment you can use the appropriate command from the below:
 ```shell
 (Windows - Command Prompt) - path\to\venv\Scripts\activate
 (Windows - PowerShell) - .\Scripts\Activate